 This post is part of my Ray Bradbury Challenge.
 Click here to learn more!

-The referee held his palm to the sky and the volume dropped.
+The referee raised his palm and the volume dropped.
 “Our challenger…HENRY!”

-Branford’s giant frame stomped to the hovering platform at the center of the cage.
+Branford stomped his giant frame to the hovering platform at the center of the cage.
 Henry took three strides on his lanky legs.

 “You know the rules,” the referee explained.
 “Get your grip, nod when you’re ready.”